ConstantinSavu/Stepper-motor-sequence-controller/README.md

 # Stepper Motor Sequence Controller

 ## Project Description
-This project involves programming a Raspberry Pi Pico to control a stepper motor, executing a specific sequence of rotations[^2^][2].
+This project involves programming a Raspberry Pi Pico to control a stepper motor, executing a specific sequence of rotations.
 Input is provided through a 4x4 matrix keypad, and the sequence is displayed on an LCD.

 ## Hardware Description
 Key components used in this project include: